United Airlines Announces Huge Boeing 787 Order - UrduPoint

 "United is really uniquely positioned to grow in a way that's going to be a huge challenge for others," Kirby told reporters.

+Speaking at a signing ceremony, Kirby said that Boeing remained a vital company for the United States and that the order was a vote of confidence that the company had turned the corner after a difficult period.

+"As much as anything, I trust you and I trust your company," Kirby told a crowd of Boeing employees, most donning blue Boeing t-shirts.

-White House Chief of Staff Ronald Klain touted the order, saying on Twitter, "Another day, another huge investment in US manufacturing -- advanced production, high-quality jobs in the USA."
-United expects deliveries of the jets to take place between 2024 and 2032, aiming the new aircraft as a replacement for the 767 fleet that will be removed from service by 2030.
+United expects the jets to be delivered between 2024 and 2032, with the new aircraft targeted to replace the 767 fleet that will be removed from service by 2030.

 The Dreamliner saves 25 percent of the carbon emission compared with the jets being retired.

-United executives did not offer an estimate as to the total potential cost of the contracts, but projected that capital spending would rise to $9 billion in 2023 and $11 billion in 2024.
+United executives did not offer an estimate of the total potential cost of the contracts, but projected that capital spending would rise to $9 billion in 2023 and $11 billion in 2024.

 United said it also exercised options for an additional 44 737 MAX planes between 2024 and 2026, and ordered 56 more MAX jets for 2027 and 2028.

+"It builds security around the rate," Deal said of the United contract.

+Boeing plans to lift 787 output from a monthly rate of low single digits now to 10 in the 2025 timeframe.

-- Production ramp-up - After the 737 MAX, the 787 Dreamliner -- which flies transatlantic journeys as well as other international itineraries -- has been Boeing's other leading source of orders and deliveries.
+After the 737 MAX, the 787 Dreamliner -- which flies transatlantic journeys and other international itineraries -- has been Boeing's other leading source of orders and deliveries.

 United officials said beefing up the fleet of 787s made sense at a time when the carrier already flies the jet, making it an easy transition for pilots and helping the company add capacity quickly.